Reflections from Two Weeks of Teaching Information Design at NID

 90

 My ask to the students was simple—spend 5 minutes on pen and paper sketching as many ways as they could think of visualising these numbers.
-Even though the majority of my batch stated that they hadn't worked with, read, or made a lot of charts before, the visualisations they whipped up were incredibly intuitive.
+Even though the majority of my batch stated that they hadn't engaged with or made a lot of charts before, the visualisations they whipped up were incredibly intuitive.
 Many of them ended up making quintessential charts, unbeknownst to them that these were actual chart types.
 This was a great litmus test—it let me engage with them over the next few days with a lot more rigour and confidence.

 On day 2, after a session on data structures and visual encoding, we attempted a slightly more elevated exercise.
 The batch was split into groups and they were requested to visualise this dataset by choosing the best possible visual encodings: